surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.12.1-dev.8 (2018/09/15)**
+**Version 4.13.0-b.1 (2018/09/15)**

 * *New Features*
 	* None.
 * *Improvements*
+	* Refactored the BuddyPress integration modules to support ajax queries in the new BuddyPress templates (Pro version).
 	* Added clearing of the LiteSpeed Cache when using the "Clear All Cache" button.
 	* Removed the Pinterest "Author Name Format" option.
 * *Bugfixes*
-	* Fixed the jQuery ajaxNoticesData '_notice_types' from a json encoded array to a CSV string to avoid matching a Comodo request filter.
+	* Fixed the jQuery ajaxNoticesData '_notice_types' query to avoid matching a Comodo request filter.
 * *Developer Notes*
 	* Changed the WPSSO_META_SAVE_PRIORITY constant from 5 to -10.
 	* Changed the WPSSO_META_CACHE_PRIORITY constant from 10 to 0 in order to run before caching plugins clear their cache.